jevonmao/PermissionsSwiftUI/README.md

 .setPermissionComponent(for: .camera,
                         image: AnyView(YourCoolView())
 ```
-You can use custom text and icon for all the supported permissions, with a single line of code.
+You can use custom text and icons for all the supported permissions, with a single line of code.
 ### Customize Header Texts
 To customize the header title, use the modifier `changeHeaderTo`:
 <img align="right" src="https://github.com/jevonmao/PermissionsSwiftUI/blob/main/Resources/Header%20annotation.png?raw=true" alt="Annotated for headers screen" height="400" />